AdekunleAdeniran/low_level_programming/0x01-variables_if_else_while/README.md

 [0-positive_or_negative.c](./0-positive_or_negative.c) - This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative.

-You can find the source code [here](./https://github.com/holbertonschool/0x01.c/blob/master/0-positive_or_negative_c) The variable n will store a different value every time you will run this program You don’t have to understand what rand, srand, RAND_MAX do.
+You can find the source code here.
+The variable n will store a different value every time you will run this program You don’t have to understand what rand, srand, RAND_MAX do.
 Please do not touch this code The output of the program should be: